Key Technical Points for Winter Vegetables under Cold, Snowy and Low‑Light Weather

 -

-- After the weather clears, gradually remove the coverings to avoid sudden wilting caused by sudden exposure to light.
-If wilting occurs, spray with clean water or a 1% alginic acid solution.
+- After skies clear, uncover quilts in stages to avoid acute wilting from sudden light.
+If wilting occurs, spray clean water or 1% alginic acid solution.

 -